-B. Our Philosophy
+B. Code of Conduct Philosophy

 Students who do not meet the school community's clearly defined standards for reasonable and acceptable behavior will not be permitted to disrupt the education of others.
 Without a firm and consistent discipline policy, none of what we envision for the school can happen.
 This is the basis of our student Code of Conduct.